utoni/nDPId/README.md

 Instead, synchronization is achieved by a packet distribution mechanism.
 To balance the workload to all threads (more or less) equally, a unique identifier represented as hash value is calculated using a 3-tuple consisting of: IPv4/IPv6 src/dst address; IP header value of the layer4 protocol; and (for TCP/UDP) src/dst port.
 Other protocols e.g. ICMP/ICMPv6 lack relevance for DPI, thus nDPId does not distinguish between different ICMP/ICMPv6 flows coming from the same host.
 This saves memory and performance, but might change in the future.

-`nDPId` uses libnDPI's JSON serialization interface to generate a JSON strings for each event it receives from the library and which it then sends out to a UNIX-socket (default: `/tmp/ndpid-collector.sock` ).
+`nDPId` uses libnDPI's JSON serialization interface to generate a JSON messages for each event it receives from the library and which it then sends out to a UNIX-socket (default: `/tmp/ndpid-collector.sock` ).
 From such a socket, `nDPIsrvd` (or other custom applications) can retrieve incoming JSON-messages and further proceed working/distributing messages to higher-level applications.

 Unfortunately, `nDPIsrvd` does not yet support any encryption/authentication for TCP connections (TODO!).